-- Earn a nursing diploma.
+- Nursing diploma.
 Community colleges and hospitals may have a nursing diploma program to help you be prepared to become an RN.
-This program won't end in a degree, but in a certificate that certifies you are trained to become a registered nurse.
+This program won't end in a degree but in a certificate that shows you are trained to become a registered nurse.

 - BSN degree.
 A Bachelor of Science in Nursing helps nursing students earn an important credential along with being prepared for nursing licensure.

 If you're currently a registered nurse, you can still earn a bachelor's degree in nursing to boost your résumé and help you have even better patient outcomes.
 Current registered nurses can earn a degree and benefit in many ways, including:

 - Preparation.
 Nurses who earn their BSN will be prepared for specific situations in the hospital setting.
 They will have learned extensively about nursing research, ethics, and informatics, equipping them to know how to handle challenging situations in their profession.

 - Magnet status.
 Magnet status designates a hospital as one of the best in the country.
 As more hospitals are working to obtain Magnet status, they are looking to have their current RNs obtain bachelor's degrees or plan to hire only BSN-holding nurses.
 A BSN can help you move to a Magnet hospital or can help your current hospital move up in status.

 - Clinical skills.
 The American Association of Colleges of Nursing say that BSN nurses tend to have better clinical skills than ADN nurses.
 BSN nurses are shown to have lower mortality rates, lower failure-to-rescue rates, and better ability to diagnose and evaluate patients.
 A BSN can help you improve clinical skills and be a better nurse.